francoisrice/conversation-bot/README.md

 ## Conversation Bot: a super chatbot!
+### Version: 0.0.0.5

 This is an ongoing project to implement an amalgam of the leading conversational neural network algorithms and architectures.

 ---

 ### Todo
-- Implement Keras' Seq2Seq example as the baseline for the bot (FYI bot doesn't work in its current form)
+- Give the variable in the Seq2Seq model consistent names and test each function (FYI bot doesn't work in its current form)

 ### Basic Features (In progress)
 - Create base algorithm for text generation
 - Code the bot to create daily, weekly, monthly, quarterly, and yearly backups
 - Create the web interface for the bot
 - Create and auto-update a knowledge base/persona